Density and non-density of $C^\infty_c \hookrightarrow W^{k,p}$ on complete manifolds with curvature bounds: Abstract

 \section{Abstract}

 We investigate the density of compactly supported smooth functions in the Sobolev space $W^{k,p}$ on complete Riemannian manifolds.
-In the first part of the paper, we extend to the full range $p\in [1,2)$ the most general results holding in the Hilbertian case.
-In particular, we obtain the density under a quadratic Ricci lower bound (when $k=2$) or a suitably controlled growth of the derivatives of $\mathrm{Riem}$ only up to order $k-3$ (when $k>2$).
+In the first part of the paper, we extend to the full range $p\in [1,2]$ the most general results known in the Hilbertian case.
+In particular, we obtain the density under a quadratic Ricci lower bound (when $k=2$) or a suitably controlled growth of the derivatives of the Riemann curvature tensor only up to order $k-3$ (when $k>2$).
 To this end, we prove a gradient regularity lemma that might be of independent interest.
-In the second part of the paper, when $p>n$ we give the first counterexample to the density property on manifolds whose sectional curvature is bounded from below by a negative constant.
+In the second part of the paper, for every $n \ge 2$ and $p>2$ we construct a complete $n$-dimensional manifold with sectional curvature bounded from below by a negative constant, for which the density property in $W^{k,p}$ does not hold for any $k \ge 2$.
+We also deduce the existence of a counterexample to the validity of the Calder\'on-Zygmund inequality for $p>2$ when $\Sec \ge 0$, and in the compact setting we show the impossibility to build a Calder\'on-Zygmund theory for $p>2$ with constants only depending on a bound on the diameter and a lower bound on the sectional curvature.

 \subjclass[2020]{46E35, 53C21} \keywords{Sobolev space, density, curvature, singular point, Sampson formula, Alexandrov space, RCD space}